psycopg/psycopg/docs/api/sql.rst

 .. index::
     double: Binding; Client-Side

-.. module:: psycopg3.sql
+.. module:: psycopg.sql

 The module contains objects and functions useful to generate SQL dynamically, in a convenient and safe way.
-SQL identifiers (e.g. names of tables and fields) cannot be passed to the `~psycopg3.Cursor.execute()` method like query arguments::
+SQL identifiers (e.g. names of tables and fields) cannot be passed to the `~psycopg.Cursor.execute()` method like query arguments::

     # This will not work